AcubeSAT/ci-tool-recipes/README.md

 (Buster is old, TODO: run the pipeline against current debian and test that)

 *If it's there*: cool! fetch the Debian version and use that. e.g. say you want to use Python 3.
 Debian has it, so you use it as is.
+If all your dependencies are in Debian repositories, you can jump straight to step 4.

 *If it's not there*: cool! go to step 2.
 Note that all actions on step 2 should be done as a separate build step in Docker, whose input must be only an `ARG` with the version and its